-The ovaries are almond-sized organs -- one on each side of a woman’s uterus -- that store their eggs and make female hormones.
+The ovaries are almond-sized organs -- one on each side of the uterus -- that store eggs and make female hormones.
 When you have ovarian cancer, malignant cells begin to grow in the ovary.
 Cancer that starts in another part of your body can also spread, or metastasize, to your ovaries, but that is not considered ovarian cancer.

 What Causes It?